WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

-However, there is one thing which is possible in W7 (and other similar systems) that is not possible in any of the other systems we have discussed in this paper, including the LDS Proclamation Chains system we have proposed.
+However, there is one thing which is possible in W7 (and other similar systems) that is not possible in any of the other systems we have discussed in this paper, including the lds-ocaps system we have proposed.
 This is attenuation by composition in an enclosed environment.
 To see what this means and why it is desirable, let us consider an example.